Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Introduction

-According to a conjecture of Lang \cite{La}, which is open even in dimension $2$, there would exist an algebraic subset of ${\FG}$ that contains all subvarieties of non-general type.
-Theorem \ref{thm: any neat} gives a partial result to this problem for ${\FG}$.
+These give effective partial results to the Lang conjecture for orthogonal modular varieties.
 By a theorem of Brunebarbe \cite{Br1}, there exists a subgroup $\Gamma'<\Gamma$ such that all subvarieties of $\mathcal{F}(\Gamma')$ are of general type.
-Theorem \ref{thm: any neat} seems to be a first effective result on the birational type of subvarieties of orthogonal modular varieties for arbitrary neat groups.
-If we focus on principal congruence subgroups, we can obtain a better result (\S \ref{ssec: pcsg}).
+Theorem \ref{thm: any neat} seems to be a first effective result for arbitrary neat groups.

-Cadorel \cite{Ca} proved for general smooth locally symmetric varieties with ${\G}$ neat that there exists a constant $0< C_p \leq 1$ with the property that all subvarieties $Y$ of ${\FG}$ of non-general type and $\dim Y=p$ are contained in the common zero locus of cusp forms of slope $< nC_p$, where $n$ means the canonical weight.
-His method is analytic, based on construction of singular metrics.
+Cadorel \cite{Ca} proved for general smooth locally symmetric varieties with ${\G}$ neat, that there exists a constant $0< C_p \leq 1$ with the property that all subvarieties $Y$ of ${\FG}$ of non-general type and $\dim Y=p$ are contained in the common zero locus of cusp forms of slope $< nC_p$, where $n$ means the canonical weight.
+His method is analytic, based on the construction of singular metrics.
 The Cadorel constant $C_p$ is defined in terms of the curvature of the domain, and explicitly computed for balls and Siegel upper half spaces.
 The neat case of Theorem \ref{thm: intro full} means that we have a similar and explicit constant, say $C_p'=p/n$, for orthogonal modular varieties that applies to nondegenerate subvarieties.
 Our method is totally different, based on vector-valued modular forms and holomorphic tensors.
-Moreover, our method works even when ${\FG}$ has branch divisor, which is not considered in \cite{Ca}, and covers the case of slope $=p$.
+Moreover, our method works even when ${\FG}$ has branch divisor, which is not considered in \cite{Ca}, and covers the case of slope equal to $p$.

 Historically, there have been two series of approaches in the study of birational type of subvarieties of modular varieties.
 The first one is to use vector-valued modular forms to construct holomorphic tensors on the modular variety.
 This goes back to Freitag \cite{Fr} and was developed mainly for Siegel modular varieties in the 1980's (\cite{Fr}, \cite{We}, \cite{Ts} etc).
 The method of the present article belongs to this series, and is close to \cite{Fr} in spirit.
 The second approach comes from the study of hyperbolicity, and is analytic in nature.
-Its origin goes back to the paper of Nadel \cite{Na}, and it is developed extensively in recent years (\cite{Ro}, \cite{Br1}, \cite{Ca} etc).
-Both approaches have their respective merits, and they have been rather complementary in various aspects.
+Its origin goes back to the paper of Nadel \cite{Na}, and has been developed extensively in recent years (\cite{Ro}, \cite{Br1}, \cite{Ca} etc).
+Both approaches have their respective merits, and are complementary in various aspects.